-In JavaScript, an event is simply an indication that something has occurred.
+In JavaScript, an event is simply an indicator that something has happened.
 This allows our code to respond dynamically to various situations.
 For example:

 Events are a simple mechanism for asynchronous programming, as they allow us to manage tasks in a non-blocking way.

-Event management is slightly different depending on whether it is done in a browser or in a runtime like Node.js.
+Event handling is slightly different depending on whether it’s done in a browser or in a runtime like Node.js.

 The concepts are the same, but the syntax is somewhat different.
-We will see this in the article.
+We’ll see this throughout the article.

 Event handler functions

-An event handler function is a function that is executed when an event occurs.
+The event handler function is simply a function we define that will execute when the event occurs.

-For it to work, we need to associate an event handler function with an event emitter.
+To do this, we first need to associate a function with an event emitter.

 // Bind a handler with `addEventListener`